Cmxu/hackmit2017-puzzles/puzzle5/readme.md

 Part III - Convolutional Neural Networks
 ----------------------------------------

 Now we get to the fun part.
-We need to make a [Convolutional Neural Network](https://en.wikipedia.org/wiki/Convolutional_neural_network) which will predict what each character is.
-It turns out that the textbook neural network will do here, we didn't do any tuning and it was able to train within 2-3 minutes on the CPU of a 12" Macbook.
-If you haven't used Keras before I would highly recommend checking it out, it makes this next step so easy.
-Using Keras I made the following model.
+We need to make a [Convolutional Neural Network](https://en.wikipedia.org/wiki/Convolutional_neural_network) which will label each extracted character.
+It turns out that a textbook CNN will do here; we didn't do any tuning and it was able to train within 2-3 minutes on the CPU of a 12" MacBook (surprising?).
+If you haven't used Keras before I would highly recommend checking it out.
+It makes this next step so easy.
+Using Keras I made the following model:

 ```python
 model = Sequential()